ironmansoftware/universal-dashboard/roadmap.md

 For the first v3 version, we should look to replicate the existing required components.

+## Ant Design Framework

+As another option for UD, we should ensure that the upcoming Ant Design framework is fully supported by UD v3.

 ## Remove Role Support

 Roles don't work with any authentication type besides endpoint based auth.
 We should remove roles and focus on authorization policies since they work everywhere.